- This event has passed.

 This regional Genomics & Next Generation Sequencing based event will feature speakers including Prof Ruth Jarret (Glasgow), Prof Eamonn Maher (Cambridge), Prof Graham Taylor (London), Prof Anneke Lucassen (Southampton), Dr Michael Yau (London) and many other opinion leaders.
-We are in the process of inviting speakers so please keep an eye on the agenda tab for updates.
+Please click on the AGENDA tab to take a look at the full list of speakers and titles of their presentations.

 NETWORKING: in addition to the excellent science, NGS 2017 Glasgow will allow delegates to interact with each other during networking events.
 These networking opportunities included:

 – Introductory networking session on Day 1